Confidence Counselling & Self-Esteem Counselling London

 - Becoming like a victim, martyr, self-pity

-Behaviour Patterns We can go around for years as if we are somehow not good enough or the "ugly duckling" in some way.
+Behaviour Patterns Being loving to ourself and sharing love with others may influence our behaviour.
+(A pattern of behaviour may include how we greet people, e.g. depending on whether our intent is to give or get, when we greet someone we intend to be welcoming or wait for other to welcome us - hoping others will make us feel safe.)
+As if living our life from some fixed script - narrative of our own making, we can go around for years as if we are somehow not good enough or the "ugly duckling" in some way or victimise ourself.
 We may have learnt to go along with things, what others want, yet not be happy with that.
 Along the way we may be forsaking who we are, maybe putting ourselves down before someone else does.
-Fearing criticism or rejection, some of us opt to please others (often saying "Yes" without really meaning it), maybe frustratingly at the cost of our own needs & wants.
-In our relationships we may allow ourselves to be undermined.
-We can respond by becoming compliant, meek & mild (e.g. agreeing with everyone, apologising, avoiding things & being indecisive) to aggressive, which can catch us or others out (e.g. overbearing, physically abusive, dominating, bullying, raging at anyone who disagrees, having a foul temper & short fuse).
+Fearing criticism or rejection (yet may be doing this to ourselves), some of us opt to please others (often saying "Yes" without really meaning it), maybe frustratingly at the cost of our own needs & wants.
+Allowing ourself to be disliked can be courageously healing.
+In our relationships we may allow ourself to be undermined.
+We may respond by becoming compliant, meek & mild (e.g. agreeing with everyone, apologising, avoiding things & being indecisive) to aggressive, which can catch us or others out (e.g. overbearing, physically abusive, dominating, bullying, raging at anyone who disagrees & short fuse or a foul temper).
+With our esteem low we may end up sabotaging things, including our relationship.
+We may want to link our behaviour to what's happening inside.
+When we take things too personally (or become overly sensitive), we may react by blaming ourselves.
 We may also want to review our communication style.
-With our esteem low we may end up sabotaging things, including our relationship.
-When we take things too personally (or become overly sensitive), we may react by blaming ourseIves.
-Our behaviour patterns and underlying factors may need to be explored further.
+How we behave and underlying factors may need to be explored further.

-On The Sidelines Things may happen around us, and struggling to get involved, speak up for ourselves about not just the big issues, but the small things.
+On The Sidelines & Being An Includer Things may happen around us, and struggling to get involved, speak up for ourselves about not just the big issues, but the small things.
 It can be as if we are watching life go by, without participating in ways we would like.
 We may struggle to speak, because we believe we sound boring.
 We might like to observe others, maybe living the life we would like.
 Others may wear a mask, struggling to fully live, as if we haven't fully chosen our life.
 Keeping things inside, we may turn to our familiar unhelpful habits or addictions.
-We may often feel alone, lonely.
+We may often feel alone, lonely, so when we're not invited or left out, this can trigger feelings of hurt, rejection.
+There may be not much we can do about this, other than accept the situation and how we feel.
+Yet it feels good to be included, so what we can do, is try our best to be an includer by not rejecting ourselves and consciously including others.
+This may include stepping beyond our introvert side, taking more risks.
+(See also Social Anxiety Or Social Phobia)

-Healthy Side Of Doubt We have all had moments of self-doubt.
-Some view self-doubt, questioning things, as a sign of weakness, yet it can also be seen as strength, coupled with holding our hope & faith.
-When we have self-doubt, it can help stop us being so impulsive, maybe rushing into fix things before considering things, what we perceive, alongside all other options.
-Our doubt enables us to slow down, observe & reflect, allow for something "other" to emerge, work things through, test things out.
+Healthy Side Of Doubt No matter how successful we are, we have all had moments of second-guessing, self-doubt, whether through experiencing failure, mistakes we made, facing loss, rejection, abandonment, punctured ego.
+And acknowledging, accepting our uncertainty, not knowing things, can release our self-doubt.
+Some view self-doubt, questioning things, as a sign of weakness, yet it can also be seen as strength (as can vulnerability), coupled with holding our hope & faith.
+When we have self-doubt, a little scepticism, it can help stop us being so impulsive, maybe rushing into reactions before considering things, what we perceive, alongside all other options.
+Our doubt enables us to slow down, observe & reflect, review our perceptions, aligned with our values, allow for something "other" to emerge, hold ambivalence, work things through, test things out.
 Our self-doubt can carry wisdom, be part of our humanity, authenticity, and can enable us to be in touch with our beliefs, values and what matters, keeping our feet on the ground, allowing for life's uncertainties, before we jump in.
 Our self-doubt enables us to be open to new ideas, deliberate what the best decision we can make is and then to decide act upon it.
 Sometimes a wind of change can blow our way and catching this may be important.
-On occasions our self-doubt can feed our insecurity, be unhealthy, hold us back...
+On occasions our self-doubt can feed our insecurity, be unhealthy, hold us back (compounded if we let our past mistakes, failures make us doubt our future abilities).
+Doubting ourself or our decisions, over-ruminating, can over-complicate things.

-Stuck In Self-Doubt In our moments of self-doubt we may question our ability and underestimate our self.
-However, it can be counterproductive to continuously question ourselves, ruminate, e.g. what we've said, should have said, etc. We may also worry about change, uncertainty, future scenarios, worrying about what might go wrong.
+Stuck In Self-Doubt Ways of self-doubt can blow in and blow out, yet some of us may be stuck in them.
+(As if frozen inside, some may experience a paralysis - putting things off.)
+In our moments of self-doubt we may hold on to limiting beliefs or question our ability and underestimate our self, believe we are not good enough and not do things right.
+However, it can be counterproductive to continuously question ourselves, ruminate, e.g. what we've said, should have said, etc. We may also worry about change, uncertainty, future scenarios, worrying about what might go wrong, trying to forecast only the negative consequences.
 We may get knocked down easily, finding it hard to shake things off, pick ourselves up.
-Riddled with self-doubt we may become depressed.
-When we start to believe or accept our doubts, even though much of what we think may be irrelevant, we can allow them to influence our decisions or sabotage us.
-This can affect our ability to plan, prepare, think, be creative & act.
-We may have lost our firm belief in us, our qualities, abilities & potential, what we can do, our self-worth.
-Our hope may diminish.
-We may allow previous experiences, wounds or failures to make us doubt our future ability.
+Riddled with self-doubt, it can be torturous.
+We may hold self-defeating thoughts, become depressed.
+When we start to believe or accept all our doubts, even though much of what we think may be irrelevant, we can allow them to influence our decisions or sabotage us, rendering us fearful.
+This can affect our ability to plan, prepare, have clarity, be creative and act especially if we believe we are an impostor in some way (and this can be linked to our attachment style).
+We may have lost our firm belief in ourself, our intuition, our qualities, abilities and potential, what we can do, our self-worth.
+Our hope may diminish and we may feel lonely inside.
+We may allow previous experiences, wounds, or failures to make us doubt our future ability.
 Our doubt ("You can't/haven't done this/that") can pick holes where there aren't any, overshadowing our confidence, especially if we tend to be a bit of a perfectionist.
-Our familiar response to challenges may include "Will I, won't I?", "I'm not sure", "Maybe", "I can't", "I should", and we can end up procrastinating.
+Our familiar response to challenges may include "Will I, won't I?", "I'm not sure", "Maybe", "I can't", "I should", and we can end up procrastinating (see also The "Should", "Shouldn't", "Ought", "Must", "Never", "Always" Beliefs).
 Doubting ourself can trickle in and become fixed or end up controlling us.
-We can end up convinced, that before we even start anything, we shouldn't even bother.
-When we are captured by our doubt, we can't believe any possible solutions, because we believe our thought.
-We may have become self-critical, judgemental (see Self-Criticism).
-Doubting our own competence, qualities & capabilities we may have given this thought more weight than we need to, underestimating ourselves, as our doubts get the better of us.
-When our self-talk is negative we make our doubts our reality, they become self fulfilling prophecies impacting on our ability to achieve things.
+"Don't tempt fate" may be our motto.
+It can be as if we live our life with a handbrake on, can end up convinced, that before we even start anything, we shouldn't even bother - "what's the point?".
+When we are captured by our doubt, we can't believe any possible solutions, because we believe our thought - see also Obsessive Thoughts, Obsessive Thinking, Overthinking, Fixating, Overanalysing Things, Paying Attention To Detail - Can't See The Forest For The Trees.
+(Some of us may have a sense of impending doom, dread, tend to catastrophise, awfulise.)
+We may have become self-critical, judgemental.
+When our self-talk is negative we make our doubts our reality (as if they define who we are), they become self-fulfilling prophecies impacting on our ability to achieve things.
+Doubting our own competence, qualities and capabilities we may have given this thought more weight than we need to, underestimating ourselves, as our doubts get the better of us over our curiosity, loving will as opposed to critical will.

 Leap, and the net will appear.John Burroughs